DADADESIGN-Berlin/BasicFeature/README.md

 **Explanation:**
 The $ signals jQuery-objects, that you can call jQuery-methods on.
-When creating DOM objects with jQuery, it is more consistent to do it like so.
-See, the html looks right from the start:
+When creating DOM objects with jQuery, I find it more consistent to do it with singlequotes cause the html looks right from the start:

 ```javascript
 $div = $('<div class="box"></div>');